An Infinite-Dimensional Insider Trading Game: Price Discovery

 \paragraph{A Unified Equilibrium View of Option Trades} In the options specialization (Section~\ref{SS:AnOptionsFormulation}), the insider trading strategy~\eqref{eqn: informed demand general S} $s\mapsto W^*(\,\cdot\,,s)$ can be read directly as an options strategy via the Breeden--Litzenberger formula.
 In particular, it encompasses workhorse option trades used in practice \emph{within an equilibrium framework}.
 This scope goes well beyond existing models of informed options trading.
 The same translation applies to other derivative instruments; we focus on options as the most immediate illustration.

-Beyond recovering familiar trades, the three-step insider portfolio construction recipe above also serves as a practical \emph{design principle} for option strategies---its Breeden--Litzenberger implementation prescribes how to choose strikes and signed weights to build a vanilla option portfolio that targets any given feature(s) of the underlying payoff.
+Beyond recovering familiar trades, the three-step insider portfolio construction recipe above also serves as a practical \emph{design principle} for option strategies---its Breeden--Litzenberger implementation prescribes how to choose strikes and signed weights to build a vanilla option portfolio that targets arbitrary aspects of the underlying payoff.

-Examples~\ref{example: Kyle with options}--\ref{example: skewness} illustrate this correspondence in a binary-signal, uniform-prior setting with (truncated) Gaussian payoff specifications, chosen for transparency: they yield stylized equilibrium strategies that closely mirror standard option templates.
+Examples~\ref{example: Kyle with options}--\ref{example: skewness} illustrate this correspondence numerically in a binary-signal, uniform-prior setting with (truncated) Gaussian payoff specifications, chosen for transparency: they yield stylized equilibrium strategies that closely mirror standard option templates.
 (More generally, our nonparametric framework can accommodate payoff specifications that match these constructions exactly.)

-Throughout the discussion of these examples, we use standard practitioner terminology for option strategies (e.g.\ bull/bear spreads, straddles, butterflies, risk reversals) as in~\cite{hull2003options}.
+Throughout the discussion of these examples, we use standard practitioner terminology for option strategies (e.g., bull/bear spreads, straddles, butterflies, and risk reversals) as in~\cite{hull2003options}.

 \begin{example}{\bf (Kyle-Style Mean Signal - Vertical Spreads)} Assume the signal-contingent payoff densities $\eta(\,\cdot\,,s_i)$, $i=1,2$, are (truncated) Gaussian with a common variance and means $\mu_1>\mu_2$, so the signal is a pure mean/level shift: observing $s_1$ indicates a higher expected terminal payoff (relative to the prior), while $s_2$ indicates a lower one.
 Accordingly, the equilibrium strategies $W^*(\,\cdot\,,s_i)$ flip sign across $s_1$ and $s_2$.
 Under the high-mean signal $s_1$, the insider’s bullish position $W^*(\,\cdot\,,s_1)$ is well-approximated by a standard \textbf{bull call spread} (vertical spread),